sketchplugins/plugin-directory/README.md

 - [Swatches](https://github.com/Ashung/Sketch_Swatches) by Ashung Hung: Swatches for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
 - [Switch Artboard](https://github.com/tokuda109/SwitchArtboard.sketchplugin) by Tsuyoshi Tokuda: Switch artboard.
 - [Switch Text Spacing](https://github.com/littlebusters/Switch-Text-Spacing) by littlebusters: Switch for Text Spacing of OpenType Features.
+- [Symbol and Artboard Organizer](https://github.com/Myrronth/symbol-and-artboard-organizer) by Tobias Kreß: Plugin to organize artboards and symbols
 - [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator) by Jason Burns: Locate all instances of a selected symbol or instance.
 - [Symbol Instance Renamer](https://github.com/sonburn/symbol-instance-renamer) by Jason Burns: Rename symbol instances to the name of their master.
 - [Symbol Instance Sheet](https://github.com/sonburn/symbol-instance-sheet) by Jason Burns: Generate a sheet of symbol instances from your current document or a library.